Lukashenko “wins” 80% in Belarus’ presidential elections, sparking protests across the country

 Belarusian embassies across Europe were also besieged by long queues of citizens coming to cast their votes.
 However, the staff at the embassies were on a go-slow regime and only admitting 20 people per hour in Moscow, for example, which meant the bulk of would-be voters were turned away.

-For example in London the exit poll found Lukashenko took a mere 1.7% of the votes with Tikhanovskaya winning 93.4%.
+For example, in London the exit poll found Lukashenko took a mere 1.7% of the votes, with Tikhanovskaya winning 93.4%.
 Similar results were reported by exit polls at all other embassies.
-Voting by Belarusians living abroad was overwhelming in favour of Tikhanovskaya.
+Voting by Belarusians living abroad was overwhelmingly in favour of Tikhanovskaya.
 In Moscow, which has a large Belarusian population, queues stretched around the corner but hundreds were turned away.
-A spontaneous demonstration broke out with the crowd changing “We want to cast our votes” and “resign”.
+A spontaneous demonstration broke out with the crowd chanting “We want to cast our votes” and “resign”.
 Eventually Russian riot police arrived to break up the demonstration peacefully.

-In Budapest the results from another exit poll found that 83.9% voted for Tikhanovskaya with Lukashenko gaining on 1.7% of the vote, behind against all that took 10.2%.
-And there was a very similar result in Vilnius with 80% voting for Tikhanovskaya and only 6.8% for Lukashenko.
+In Budapest the results from another exit poll found that 83.9% voted for Tikhanovskaya, with Lukashenko gaining 1.7% of the vote, behind Against All that took 10.2%.
+And there was a very similar result in Vilnius, with 80% voting for Tikhanovskaya and only 6.8% for Lukashenko.

-That was backed up by an international exit poll conducted at 19 Belarus embassies in Europe that have a large Belarus diaspora that found 79.7% voted for Tikhanovskaya, 10.6% were against all and Lukashenko won 6.2% -- almost the mirror image of the official results announced in Minsk.
+That was backed up by an international exit poll conducted at 19 Belarus embassies in Europe that have a large Belarusian diaspora that found 79.7% voted for Tikhanovskaya, 10.6% were against all and Lukashenko won 6.2% – almost the mirror image of the official results announced in Minsk.